kevinlondon/leetcode/README.md

 # Leetcode Solutions

 Doing practice problems for fun in Python.
-Some Python 3.
+Mostly Python 3.
 Solutions not guaranteed to be optimal.